-The Gulf countries, carrying out very different investments on very different fields in the world are determining the most productive fields for every country and canalizing this field.
+The Gulf countries, carrying out very different investments in very different fields in the world are determining the most productive fields for every country and canalizing this field.

-The Gulf countries are using different instruments such as investment trusts, private equity and sukuk for investment in the countries they have tendency.
+The Gulf countries are using different instruments such as investment trusts, private equity, and sukuk for investment in the countries they have a tendency.